My life fluctuates between the acceptance of delayed pleasure and the need for instant gratification.

 - 1 1/2 pounds boneless, skinless chicken thighs

 - 1 small yellow onion, minced

 - 1 4-ounce can diced green chiles

-The chicken gives off a fair bit of liquid as it cooks, so you'll notice that things inside the pressure cooker are a lot soupier than you left them.
+- The chicken gives off a fair bit of liquid as it cooks, so you'll notice that things inside the bowl are a lot soupier than you left them.

-- Place the chicken and the vegetables, if using, in the bowl of a mixer fitted with the paddle attachment.
+- Place the chicken in the bowl of a mixer fitted with the paddle attachment.
 Mix on low speed and watch the paddle shred the chicken automatically.
-It really works, I swear.

-Thaw in the refrigerator overnight before reheating on the stovetop or adding to soups, enchilada or burrito fillings, or whatever magical meal you have planned.
+- Thaw in the refrigerator overnight before reheating on the stovetop or adding to soups, enchilada or burrito fillings, or whatever magical meal you have planned.

 adapted from Pressure Cooking for Everyone by Rick Rodgers and Arlene Ward